siddharthtelang/RRT-Holonomic-Robots/README.md

-# RRT Algorithm for Non-Holonomic-Robots
+# RRT Algorithm for Holonomic-Robots

 ## Algorithm